jahudka/dicc/docs/03-services-and-dependencies.md

 }

 // ServiceThree depends on both services directly - it doesn't care if either
-// service it depends on is async, it just wants the resolved instance; the
+// service it depends on is async, it just wants the resolved instances; the
 // compiled factory for ServiceThree would therefore be async in order to be
 // able to resolve the promise for ServiceTwo, but ServiceThree itself doesn't
 // need to know or care: